-Sometime back, we wrote about compressing videos using HandBrake, a top-rated open-source software.
-In HandBrake, too, you need to decide which combination of bitrate and resolution you want to use for compressing your video.
-Just look at all the options that HandBrake provides – it is mind-boggling!
+Sometime back, we wrote about compressing videos using HandBrake, where you need to choose which combination of bitrate and resolution you’ll use to compress your video.
+Look at all the options HandBrake provides – it is mind-boggling!

 - choose 1080p or 720p?